MicrosoftDocs/defender-docs/defender/threat-intelligence/searching-and-pivoting.md

   [Learn more about analyst insights](analyst-insights.md)

 - **Articles:** This section displays any articles that might provide insight on how to best investigate and ultimately disarm the impacted artifact.
-These articles are written by researchers who study the behavior of known threat actors and their infrastructure, surfacing key findings that could help you and others mitigate risks to their organization.
+Researchers who study the behavior of known threat actors and their infrastructure write these articles, surfacing key findings that could help you and others mitigate risks to their organization.

   In the following example, the searched IP address is identified as an IOC that relates to the findings within the article.